-As at December 31, 2023, the Group's business was accompanied by strong capital adequacy, with the SCR ratio of a high 245%.
-In 2023, the Company reported profit before tax in the amount of EUR 69,174 thousand, (2022: EUR 69,540 thousand). while profit after tax and minority (non-controlling) interests amounted to EUR 58.453 thousand (2022: EUR 58,277 thousand).
-Insurance revenue amounted to EUR 476,396 thousand, which was a 11.16% increase, while insurance service expenses increased by 15.72%, amounting to EUR 442,601 thousand.
-Of that, non-life insurance revenue amounted to EUR 464,151 million, having increased by 11.02%, while life-insurance revenue amounted to EUR 12.245 million, which was a 16.41% increase.
+As at December 31, 2024, the Group's business was accompanied by strong capital adequacy, with the SCR ratio of a high 226%.
+In 2024, the Group reported profit before tax in the amount of EUR 69,624 thousand, (2023: EUR 69,174 thousand) while profit after tax amounted to EUR 61.088 thousand (2023: EUR 58,453 thousand).
+Insurance revenue amounted to EUR 540,812 thousand, which was a 13.52% increase, while insurance service expenses increased by 10.51%, amounting to EUR 489,117 thousand.
+Of that, non-life insurance revenue amounted to EUR 526,816 million, having increased by 13.50%, while life-insurance revenue amounted to EUR 13.996 million, which was a 14.30% increase.

-Among other significant events in 2023 affecting the Group's business, notable ones were the continuation of the war in Ukraine and sanctions imposed on Russia, as well as the conflicts in the Middle East, which served as an additional driver for the rise in global uncertainty.
-Further development of the insurance market will be significantly influenced by climate change, inflation and interest rate changes, in addition to the aforementioned geopolitical upheavals.
+Among the most significant events in 2024 affecting the Group's operations were the ongoing war in Ukraine, conflicts in the Middle East, instability in major European economies, and uncertainty related to the post-election outcomes in the United States.
+Further development of the insurance market in Croatia and elsewhere in the region where the Group operates will be significantly influenced by climate change, inflation and interest rate changes, in addition to the aforementioned geopolitical upheavals.